sudip358/claude_route/SETUP_GUIDE.md

 ```
 🚀 Welcome to Anyclaude Setup!

-How would you like to set up anyclaude?
+How would you like to set up claude_route?
 ❯ 1.
 Quick setup (configure one provider)
   2. Full setup (configure multiple providers)
   3. Advanced setup (customize all settings)